-We are also aware that occasionally a child is not sick enough to stay home, but not well enough to go outside to play.
-When your child cannot play outside, please write a note daily to the school nurse stating the medical reason why your child needs to remain indoors.
+If your child cannot play outside for one day, the parent/guardian must write a note to the school nurse stating the medical reason why your child needs to remain indoors.
 Only send a note when it is medically necessary.
 The school nurse will verify the request and give the information to the office.
-When your child cannot play outside due to medical reasons, he/she will sit in an assigned area and work quietly on schoolwork.
+Additionally, the child may be permitted to have inside recess for one day at the nurse's discretion while the parent/guardian obtains a doctor's note for subsequent occurrences.